 Read more: the ultimate travel guide to Kyoto

 Though the port town of Otaru is little known to international visitors, it’s a popular destination with Japanese tourists.

 A bit off the beaten track, this little town charms travellers with its many local attractions, including several popular museums and a picturesque canal.

-While there, visit the vibrant Otaru museum nearby, with displays featuring Hokkaidō’s natural history, Ainu relics and various exhibitions from all over Japan.
+While at the Otaru Canal, visit the vibrant Otaru Museum nearby, with displays featuring Hokkaidō’s natural history, Ainu relics and various exhibitions from all over Japan.

 Located on Osaka Bay in Central Japan, this multicultural port city is renowned for its beautiful scenery, encompassing a scenic harbour and mountains, earning it a reputation as one of Japan’s most attractive cities.

 Take a ride on the antique cable cars connecting Kobe to Mt.
 Rokko, which is one of the best ways to enjoy the spectacular panoramic views the port has to offer.